hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Trees.md

 3. They could have any data type as values. <br />
 4. They may or may not have links back to their parent nodes. <br />

-A very simple class definitino for Node is:
+A very simple class definition for Node is:
 ```java
 class Node {
     public String name;